 Cigarette smokers often try many alternatives before they find the right routine to break their deadly habit.
 Permanent weight loss is often achieved after many failed attempts with things like cabbage soup diets.

 The right routine often arrives after much trial and error.
 Eventually, a workable formula is discovered.
 The healthy routine is established.

 In the market example, reward is the removal of the pain from watching the destruction of wealth.
-There are many alternative routines to achieving the same result that will not be as toxic to a long-term financial plan.
+There are many alternative routines to achieve the same result that will not be as toxic to a long-term financial investment plan.